 - Biological activity

 Growth of microorganisms in (drinking) water can present risks to public health and lead to customer complaints, technical problems and exceedance of legal standards.
-Besides making an accurate diagnosis, KWR makes sure that any regrowth problems that might arise are manageable.
+Besides making an accurate diagnosis, KWR makes sure that microbial safety can be managed safely.
 This helps the drinking water sector, industry and government ensure good procedures with minimal risk.

 Controlling biological activity

 The presence of harmful microorganisms in water is not desirable.
 Opportunistic, pathogenic microorganisms like Legionella pneumophila and Pseudomonas aeruginosa constitute a threat to public health.
-They also threaten the reputations of the drinking water sector, industry and government.
+They also threaten the image of the drinking water sector, industry and government.
 The growth of microorganisms and invertebrates in water can lead to customer complaints, technical problems and the exceedance of legal standards.
 Besides a timely signalling, there is also a need to take effective measures to control unwanted biological activity.
-To prevent health risks arising in the distribution of safe, impeccable-quality (drinking) water, current insights are needed into the factors that stimulate microorganism growth and into how it can be controlled.

 From diagnosis to effective measures

-- Problem analysis of the unwanted effects of biological processes in water systems, like the spread of pathogenic microorganisms for humans and plants.
+- Problem analysis of the unwanted effects of biological processes in water systems, like the spread of pathogenic microorganisms to humans and plants.

 - Definition and testing of management measures against the growth of Legionella pneumophila, Pseudomonas aeruginosa and other pathogens in water environments, with the use of specific KWR-developed detection methods.

-- Optimisation of treatment processes aimed at the production of biologically stable water and at low biological activity in the distribution system.
+- Optimisation of treatment processes aimed at the production of biologically stable water, and at ensuring low biological activity in the distribution system.

-- Development and application of knowledge regarding the role of mains and installations in unwanted biological activity, in collaboration with the installation branch.
+- Development and application of knowledge regarding the role of mains and installations in unwanted biological activity, in collaboration with the installation branch, i.e., the industries developing and installing water supply systems or networks.

-- Understanding of biofilm growth in water systems in greenhouse horticulture and definition of measures to control biofilm growth.
+- Understanding of biofilm growth in greenhouse horticulture water systems, and definition of measures to control biofilm growth.

 Knowledge leads to effective procedures